Alansaji2003/100-days-of-code/log.md

 thoughts: just the first enemy two more will be added through subclassing tomorrow
 ### DAY 20
 todays progress: animating diffrent enemy types with javascript subclassing to decrease the lenghth of code part 2 - added ghost and spider
-thoughts: getting fimiliar with subclassing
+thoughts: getting familiar with subclassing